DataDog/dd-trace-js/docs/API.md

 <h4 id="promise">Promise</h4>

-For promises, the span will be finished afer the promise has been either resolved or rejected.
+For promises, the span will be finished after the promise has been either resolved or rejected.

 ```javascript
 function handle () {